iopipe/iopipe-js-core/README.md

 });
 ```

+#### `proxyIntegration` (boolean: optional = False)

+Set to true when using API Gateway 'Lambda Proxy Integration'.
+When true IOPipe will inspect the response payload [see: https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format] for HTTP Status codes >= 400 and report those as errors.

+The environment variable `$IOPIPE_PROXY_INTEGRAION` will also be checked.

 #### `enabled` (boolean: optional = True)

 Conditionally enable/disable the agent.
 The environment variable `$IOPIPE_ENABLED` will also be checked.